forestryio/forestry.io/hugo/content/docs/git-sync/index.md

 TK: image

 ## Importing from a GitHub organization
-GitHub organisations may be set up to restrict access to third-party applications like Forestry without permission from an organisations administrator.
-In this scenario, if you are not an administrator of your organisation, you will need to request access on behalf of Forestry.
+GitHub organizations may be set up to restrict access to third-party applications like Forestry without permission from an organizations administrator.
+In this scenario, if you are not an administrator of your organization, you will need to request access on behalf of Forestry.

 TK: image

-If you are an administrator of your application and have enabled third-party application restrictions, you will need to authorize Forestry to have access to your organisations repositories.
+If you are an administrator of your application and have enabled third-party application restrictions, you will need to authorize Forestry to have access to your organizations repositories.

-To do so, go to the *Settings page* of your organisation, and then navigate to the *Third-party access* tab.
+To do so, go to the *Settings page* of your organization, and then navigate to the *Third-party access* tab.

 TK: image